 Check your immunization records, and consider getting the Tdap vaccine if you need one.
 UT students can call the UHS Allergy, Immunization, and Travel Clinic at (512) 475-8301 to schedule an appointment.
 Faculty/staff can contact their primary care provider or go to a local pharmacy that provides vaccines and is in network with their insurance.

 If you have symptoms of pertussis, seek medical care.
 Students should call the UHS Appointments Line at (512) 471-4955 (M – F 8am – 5pm) or the UHS Nurse Advice Line at (512) 475-6877 (NURS) BEFORE COMING TO UHS.
 We will arrange to care for you while reducing the risk of exposing other patients.

 If you don't feel sick and have been vaccinated for pertussis (received a Tdap, Adacel or Boostrix vaccine at or since age 11), your risk of infection is low.
 No action is needed.
 However, if you start to experience symptoms, seek medical care as outlined above.

 If you don't feel sick and are not sure if you have been vaccinated against pertussis, review your immunization records first.
 If you have documentation of receiving a pertussis booster vaccine (Tdap, Adacel or Boostrix) at or since age 11, no action is needed.
-If you're still uncertain, call the UHS Allergy/Immunization Clinic at (512) 475-8301 to schedule an appointment to get the Tdap vaccine.
+If you're still uncertain, call the UHS Allergy, Immunization, and Travel Clinic at (512) 475-8301 to schedule an appointment to get the Tdap vaccine.